Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-08-Configure-DLP-Alerts.md

 In this lab, you will complete the following tasks:

+### Task 1 : create a dlp policies

+In this task you'll create dlp policy in Microsoft purview

 1. In **Microsoft Edge**, navigate to **https://compliance.microsoft.com**

 1. In the **Microsoft Purview** portal, in the left navigation pane, expand **Data loss prevention** and select **Policies**.